serieseight/statamic-cookie-monster/DOCUMENTATION.md

 **Example**

-If `loves` is added to CookieMonster's settings, and a user hits the URL `https://domain.com?loves=cookies`, then CookieMonster's middleware will automatically set a cookie of `loves=cookies`.
+If `loves` is added to Cookie Monster's settings, and a user hits the URL `https://domain.com?loves=cookies`, then Cookie Monster's middleware will automatically set a cookie of `loves=cookies`.
 This will be immediately available when the page loads, allowing you to fetch the cookie via JS right away.
-Params that haven't been added to CookieMonster's settings will be ignored.
+Params that haven't been added to Cookie Monster's settings will be ignored.

 _Note: all cookies are set using PHP's `setcookies()` function, meaning they're **not** encrypted by Statamic/Laravel and will therefore be accessible on client-side via JS (this is by design)._